mimersql/MimerPy/doc/gettingstarted.rst

 Getting started
 ***************

-With Mimerpy installed, before proceeding make sure that you have a Mimer server of the corresponding version running.
+With MimerPy installed, before proceeding make sure that you have a Mimer server of the corresponding version running.
 If you are uncertain if you have a Mimer server running, or need help getting one running, please visit the `Mimer documentation`_.

 .. _Mimer documentation: https://developer.mimer.com/documentation/

-Checking the Mimerpy installation
+Checking the MimerPy installation
 ---------------------------------
-While the primary use of Mimerpy is as a package used by other Python programs, it is possible to use it a a stand-alone Python program.
-This makes it easy to check if Mimerpy works as intended and can connect to a started Mimer database server.
+While the primary use of MimerPy is as a package used by other Python programs, it is possible to use it a a stand-alone Python program.
+This makes it easy to check if MimerPy works as intended and can connect to a started Mimer database server.

 For example: